allenjedb/allenjedb.github.io/_posts/2022-01-21-Mustacchio-Writeup.md

 image: mustacchi.png
 ---

-<p>Easy rated THM Machine that covers XXE vulnerability and Path Variable Privilege Escalation</p>
+<p>Easy rated TryHackMe machine that covers XXE vulnerability to read sensitive user info like ssh-keys, this machine also covers some basic hash cracking while the privilege escalation to Path Variable vulnerability in log_monitoring program. </p>

 <!--more-->